 No matter the circumstances, car accidents are always an unfortunate experience.
-However, within the range of possible scenarios, you may be feeling grateful for escaping a minor impact without any symptoms of injury.
-But, what happens if a few days — or weeks — down the line, you start feeling pain or discomfort?
+However, within the range of possible scenarios, you may be feeling grateful for escaping a minor impact without any symptoms of injury or PTSD.
+But, what happens if a few days — or weeks — down the line, you start feeling pain or discomfort either physically or mentally?
 Would it be possible for it to be the result of the accident?
 Are there any instances when a minor impact can cause significant damage?
 If so, what causes the delay?
 And, how do you know it’s time to see a doctor?

 4 Reasons for Delayed Symptoms After a Car Accident

 There are several reasons why you may walk away from a minor car accident feeling healthy, only to realize later that you’re actually injured.
 The most common examples include:

 Being involved in a car accident is shocking.
 As such, your body releases adrenaline as part of its fight or flight response.
 One of the benefits of such release is that you become more alert, act on instinct — and you don’t feel pain.
 As a consequence, you may not even realize a part of your body may have experienced some trauma.

 When you experience cuts and bruises, you can actually see the results of blunt force damaging your skin.
 So even if adrenaline prevents you from feeling pain, you can still be aware of visible injuries — and seek relief accordingly.
 However, symptoms of an injured organ or internal bleeding may take several days to manifest.
 These may include blurry vision, confusion, dizziness, or blood in your bowel movements, to name a few.